-We have a copy of Moonstone Hero by David Sklar to give away!
+We have a copy of These Things Happen by Michael Eon to give away!

 To win, sign up for our Free Newsletter on the right-hand side of the site and enter via the newsletter.
 Winner will be chosen by the end of September from subscribers who enter via the newsletter.
 Good luck!